lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

 ..  container:: justify

-    By default, you should see a cloud of lines, but you can improve the representation as I did here:
+    By default, you should see a cloud of lines, but you can improve the representation (see this :ref:`vmd-label` for basic instruction):

 .. figure:: ../figures/level1/lennard-jones-fluid/first-input-light.png
     :alt: binary fluid simulated by LAMMPS and visualized with VMD